The Naked Now: Reception

 Several reviewers rewatched the episode after the end of the series.
-Keith DeCandido reviewed it on behalf of Tor.com, comparing it to "The Naked Time" and stating, "there's nothing in this episode as entertaining as Sulu bare-chested with an epee, and Wesley being nerdy in the engine room is nowhere near as much fun as Riley singing."
-He gave the episode a score of two out of 10, remarking, "it's rarely a good idea to do an episode where everyone acts out of character as only the second one out of the gate, since we don't know enough about these people for their acting strange to be meaningful."
-Cast member Wil Wheaton rewatched the episode for AOL TV, and summed it up saying, "whether it was the worst episode ever or not probably rested upon the viewer's expectations.
+Keith DeCandido reviewed it on behalf of Tor.com, comparing it to "The Naked Time" and stating "there's nothing in this episode as entertaining as Sulu bare-chested with an epee, and Wesley being nerdy in the engine room is nowhere near as much fun as Riley singing."
+He gave the episode a score of two out of 10, remarking "it's rarely a good idea to do an episode where everyone acts out of character as only the second one out of the gate, since we don't know enough about these people for their acting strange to be meaningful."
+Cast member Wil Wheaton rewatched the episode for AOL TV, and summed it up by saying "whether it was the worst episode ever or not probably rested upon the viewer's expectations.
 Trekkies who were looking for reasons to hate The Next Generation found plenty", while "viewers who were willing to watch it with an open mind saw flashes of things they came to love watching," and gave it a score of D+.

 James Hunt wrote about "The Naked Now" for the website Den of Geek, stating that he could not understand why someone would want to show the characters acting out of character in only the second episode (not counting the pilot) of the series, before the viewers had a baseline from which to understand why the characters' behavior was abnormal.
-He praised the idea of connecting The Next Generation to The Original Series early in the series, but also remarked, "however you slice it up, this episode is pretty awful."
-Jamahl Epsicokhan on his website Jammer's Reviews remarked, "there's a certain memorable quality to this episode, despite its campy, overplayed comedy", but that "ultimately, the show is too goofy for its own good, but it's at least not boring," awarding it a score of two and a half out of four.
+He praised the idea of connecting The Next Generation to The Original Series early in the series, but also remarked "however you slice it up, this episode is pretty awful."
+Jamahl Epsicokhan on his website Jammer's Reviews remarked "there's a certain memorable quality to this episode, despite its campy, overplayed comedy", but that "ultimately, the show is too goofy for its own good, but it's at least not boring," awarding it a score of two and a half out of four.